M1ke324/Bios_Qemu/README.md

 # Bios_Qemu

-This project assembles a BIOS-like binary
+This project assembles a BIOS-like binary, that:
+- Enter protected mode with memory in flat mode
+- Initialize VGA in text mode 80x25
+- Map PCI devices

 ## Requirements